 If you hold the DN key, the two blinking lights will remain on and move down the display (with audible beeping) until you locate them in the area that you desire.
-To increase the Zoom window to 10 feet, depress the ZM key (audible beep) and then depress the DN key, then the blinking YELLOW lights will appear 10 feet apart on the inner YELLOW numeric scale in the center of the LX-3TCi display.
+To increase the Zoom window to 10 feet, depress the ZM key (audible beep) and then depress the DN key, then the blinking YELLOW lights will appear 10 feet apart on the inner YELLOW numeric scale in the center of the LX-5i display.
 You can then locate the Zoom window at the desired viewing depth.
 Even though your YELLOW indicator lights are no longer blinking, your Zoom window is still set and in position.
+To check the location, press either the UP key or the DN key to activate the visual blinking lights to reacquaint yourself with the location.
+The blinking YELLOW lights will assist you in setting the location and act as a visual reference.

-The benefit to the MarCum design is that it allows you to move your Zoom window between surface and bottom, and in turn zoom in on any 5- or10-foot section of water (on the 20-foot depth range).
+The benefit to the MarCum design is that it allows you to move your Zoom window between surface and bottom, and in turn, zoom in on any 5- or 10-foot section of water (on the 20-foot depth range).
 There are many species of fish that are not bottom huggers that we all enjoy pursuing.
-Crappies, sunfish, perch, tullibees, whitefish, and trout are not bottom huggers and often suspend anywhere within the water column.
+Crappies, sunfish, perch, tullibees, whitefish and trout often suspend anywhere within the water column.
 The MarCum design allows you to have two sizes of Zoom window per depth range and position the Zoom where you need it for the fish that you enjoy pursuing.